Eobion-Technologies/adsense/README.txt

 different colors in different places on your pages.
 This is useful if your theme uses different color schemes for different areas, such as content, left sidebar, and right sidebar.
-You can alsoi have an image ad in some place, and a text ad in another, or you can make the ads contrast with your theme, or blends with it.
+You can also have an image ad in some place, and a text ad in another, or you can make the ads contrast with your theme, or blends with it.

 If you are using Custom Channels, you can configure up to 5 custom